 |

-book sooo much..I've read a lot of sound engineering books, but
+liked the book sooo much..I've read a lot of sound engineering

-they all focus on the technical aspect of it, not much on the
+books, but they all focus on the technical aspect of it, not much

 working and living in Mexico city...I used to live and work in